facile-it/facile-it.github.io/content/blog/eng/continuous-deployment-from-gitlab-ci-to-k8s.md

 ## Pipeline setup and Docker Compose configuration
 The next part of my configuration looks like this:
 ```
-before_script:
-  - docker login -u gitlab-ci-token -p $CI_JOB_TOKEN $CI_REGISTRY
-  - cp docker-compose.yml.gitlab docker-compose.override.yml

 stages:
   - Build
   - Test
   - Cleanup

+before_script:
+  - docker login -u gitlab-ci-token -p $CI_JOB_TOKEN $CI_REGISTRY
+  - cp docker-compose.yml.gitlab docker-compose.override.yml
 ```
-In here we define the consecutive **stages** of the pipeline, and we define a `before_script` section to be executed before each job.
-The first instruction let us **log into the private Docker registry** that GitLab gives us along any project (if enabled), in which I decided to store my Docker images.
+In here I configured the sequence of **stages** in the pipeline, and I configured a `before_script` section to be executed before each job.
+The first instruction **logs into the private Docker registry** that GitLab gives us along any project (if enabled), in which I decided to store my Docker images.

 > GitLab CI jobs automatically have the `$CI_JOB_TOKEN` and `$CI_REGISTRY` environment variables populated to easily do that: the first one is a fresh unique token, which is [generated for each job](https://docs.gitlab.com/ee/user/project/new_ci_build_permissions_model.html#job-token); the second one is the URL of the registry associated with the current project; see the [GitLab CI documentation](https://docs.gitlab.com/ce/ci/variables/README.html) for more details.

 The second instruction depends on **how I organized my Docker Compose files** to help me during development and in the pipeline too.
 I use 4 separated files:

  * `docker-compose.yml` is the base file, with the **basic configuration**.
- * `docker-compose.override.yml` that **overrides** stuff when needed; the name is [standard with the Docker Compose v3 configurations](https://docs.docker.com/compose/extends/#understanding-multiple-compose-files), so you don't have to specify it in the CLI, it's automatically picked up; this file is not commited and ignored by Git, because I use it to give each developer the freedom to customize the containers behavior, like port exposure or volume mounting.
+ * `docker-compose.override.yml` **overrides** stuff when needed; the name is [standard with the Docker Compose v3 configurations](https://docs.docker.com/compose/extends/#understanding-multiple-compose-files), so you don't have to specify it in the CLI, it's automatically picked up; this file is not committed and ignored by Git, because I use it to give each developer the freedom to customize the containers behavior, like ports or volumes.
  * `docker-compose.override.yml.dist` is a committed file with the **suggested override** configuration (default exposed ports, default mounts...).
  * `docker-compose.yml.gitlab` is an override file that I use **only during the build**, so that's why we need that `cp` instruction.